ItaiAxelrad/open-spec/docs/specifications/3_Facility Services/23_Heating Ventilating and Air Conditioning/232123 Hydronic Pumps.md

    1. Adjust the metal supports or wedges until the shafts of the pump and driver are level.
 Check the coupling faces and suction and discharge flanges of the pump to verify that they are level and plumb.
    1. Alignment:
       1. Align pump and motor shafts and piping connections after setting on foundations, after grout has been set and foundations bolts have been tightened, and after piping connections have been made.
-   1. Adjust alignment of pump and motor shafts for angular and parallel alignment by method detailed in NREL Alignment Specification.
+   1. Adjust alignment of pump and motor shafts for angular and parallel alignment by method detailed in Owner Alignment Specification.
    1. After alignment is correct, tighten the foundation bolts evenly but not too firmly.
 Fill the base plate completely with nonshrink, nonmetallic grout, with metal blocks and shims or wedges in place.
 After grout has cured, fully tighten foundation bolts.
    1. Alignment tolerances shall meet manufacturer's recommendations.
    1. Connections:

-## General

-:
+	1. General:
          1. Install valves that are same size as the piping connecting the pump.
    1. Install suction and discharge pipe sizes equal to or greater than the diameter of the pump nozzles.
    1. Install a nonslam check valve matching the pipe size on the discharge side of the pump.
 Install a butterfly (over 2 inch pipe size) or ball (2 inch and under) isolation valve on the discharge side of inline pumps.
 Isolation valves are to be installed downstream of the check valve.